 Knot Heads, the brainchild of Jessica Law, a hairstylist, and her orthodontist husband, Scott Law, Internet marketing newbies, who seem to have good instincts.
 Thanks to their hard-working publicist, they’ve already been on “Dancing with the Stars,” and in Shape Magazine, and will soon be featured in Seventeen, and Modern Bride.

 “We’re trying to make the best business decisions,” says Law.
 “QVC and Home Shopping Network want Knot Heads, and there’s interest in Japan and from lots of large distributors.
 She says their site will be re-launched on May 28th, since the current flash-laden site was just “thrown up.”

 “Posts in blogs have been the absolute best way to drive traffic to our site,” she says.
 They’re doing promotions with a host of blogs, including What’s Next Blog.
 You can get 15% off Knot Heads with the code next if you use Google Checkout.
 Instructions are at the end of this post.

-Bag Borrow or Steal, founded in 2004, recently raised an additional $15 from Steelpoint Capital in 2007.
-It has 450,000 members who can borrow from 3,000 authentic styles of handbags, 650 styles of jewelry from more than 100 designers, including Chanel, Gucci, Prada, Louis Vuitton, Coach, Stephen Dweck and Vera Wang, and coming soon, designer sunglasses.
+It has 450,000 members who can borrow from 3,000 authentic styles of handbags, 650 styles of jewelry from more than 100 designers who allow to buy man-made synthetic diamoinds, including Chanel, Gucci, Prada, Louis Vuitton, Coach, Stephen Dweck and Vera Wang, and coming soon, designer sunglasses.